Lishui

 Lishui (丽水 (麗水, Líshuǐ); Lishuinese: li⁶ syu³ /[li sʮ]/) is a prefecture-level city in the southwest of Zhejiang province, People's Republic of China.
 It borders Quzhou, Jinhua and Taizhou to the north, Wenzhou to the southeast, and the province of Fujian to the southwest.
 The name of the city literally means "Beautiful Waters."

 History

+Pre-history

+There were already traces of human settlements in the area since the Liangzhu culture period 4000 years ago.

+Sui Dynasty

-During the Liangzhu culture period 4000 years ago, there were tribes living in the area.
-In 589, a prefecture called Chuzhou was established by the Sui dynasty with Kuocang, Songyang, Linhai, Yongjia, Angu and Lechen counties under its jurisdiction.
+In 589, a prefecture called Chuzhou (處州) was established by the Sui dynasty with Kuocang, Songyang, Linhai, Yongjia, Angu and Lechen counties under its jurisdiction.
 Three years later, the prefecture's name was changed to Kuozhou and then to Yongjia County in 607.
-The name was changed back to Kuozhou in 621 during the Tang dynasty, to Jinyun County in the first year of the Tianbao era (742) and back to Kuozhou in the first year of Qianyuan Era (758).